leeluolee/stateman/docs/pages/document/API-en.md

 But after version 0.2 , stateman provide an more reasonable choice that called __"ask for permission"__.
 The process is triggered before __navigation__.

-By implementing two optional method: `canEnter`, `canLeave`. you can stop the routing before navigation is starting.
+By implementing three optional method: `canEnter`, `canLeave` and `canUpdate`. you can stop the routing before navigation is starting.

 ```js